-My paintings on this site are abstract landscapes/treescapes 2012-17 and 2018-20, the Scotland series and Spiritual Journey: An Art Narrative 2019-20.
+My paintings on this site are: Non-Objective Abstracts, Abstract Landscapes & Treescapes 2012-20, the Scotland series and Spiritual Journey: An Art Narrative 2019-20.
 Each body of work has a different raison d’etre; therefore there is a difference in the artist statements.

-Abstract Landscapes.
+Abstract Landscapes & Treescapes.
 Through my most recent abstract landscapes, I try to visually interpret what I have seen and experienced throughout the world.
 I am drawn to the fluid relationship between water, sky and earth.
 I feel that the ever-changing moody skies give way to a constant play of light and dark upon the earth and water.

 Some of my earlier abstract landscapes were inspired by the aging stone in eroding walls, buildings and other structures.
 I see things in the stone surface – an abstract landscape, an atmosphere, other worlds.
 I feel this work resonates with the Japanese aesthetic of wabi-sabi, which celebrates the beauty in imperfection and the acceptance of the decay that time, weather and nature leave behind.
 I see the beauty in the aging stone and try to convey that in my paintings.

 For many years I have photographed trees in the late fall and throughout the winter.
 Now I paint what I have seen.
 I am attracted to the stark lines and the texture of the trees and how they look against a grey sky and in the snow.
 There is a visceral feeling I experience with the leafless trees and I try to communicate that in my paintings, whether it is a single tree or an entire forest.
 My treescapes are moody and contemplative.
 Some of the paintings invite you to walk through the trees while others stand as sentries preventing you to go no further.